liusbl/ChessExperiments/README.md

 - [ ] [Trivial] In KKQ endgame, is it possible to **MOVE** until checkmate from any position?
 Note: this is a known truth, but not yet answered by this program.
 - [ ] In KKQ endgame, is it possible to **PREMOVE** until checkmate from any position?
 Note: this is a known truth, but not yet answered by this program.
 - [ ] In KKQ endgame, is it possible to **PREMOVE twice, thrice or n times** until checkmate from any position?
+- [ ] What if it wasn't a Queen, but some more advanced piece, like an Empress, which can move like a Queen and a Knight.
+What would be it's premoving-to-checkmate capabilities?

 ## Additional curiosities:
 - [ ] [When there are more pieces] How many disconnected/unreachable board states there can be?